 Strengthen the mind and body - embrace yoga for a better night’s sleep

-During this season, a lot of things fall into place… leaves begin to fall, the clocks fall back an hour, and it we are not careful we can fall into a frantic, unsustainable pace as we get closer and closer to the Holidays and the end of the year.
+During this season, a lot of things fall into place: leaves begin to fall, the clocks fall back an hour, and, if we are not careful, we can fall into a frantic, unsustainable pace as we get closer and closer to the Holidays and the end of the year.

 Being intentional in life is essential.
 We help our customers be more intentional with their sleep health in order to achieve a great night’s sleep.
 Intentionality can be exercised in all areas of our lives.
 One way to improve our focus and ability to concentrate is through yoga.
 Yoga is as much a mental exercise as it is a physical activity.
 Yoga also helps the mind and body to become one and is a good complement to a healthy lifestyle and sound sleep life.

 Jump into Fall with a healthier mind and body by learning about a few of the many benefits of yoga:

 1. Enhanced Well Being: There are many different yoga poses and stretches that help relax the body’s muscles.
 By slowly stretching and holding different poses, the muscles begin to relax and lose their tension, bringing a sense of release to the brain.
 This release calms the mind and slows the body by creating a moment of de-stress.
 This ultimately leads to more balanced mental and physical states.